Indianapolis Colts: Chuck Pagano years (2012–2017)

-Frank Reich years (2018-2022)
+Frank Reich years (2018–2022)

 On February 11, 2018, the Colts announced Frank Reich, then offensive coordinator of the Philadelphia Eagles, as their new head coach.
 In Reich's first season as head coach, Andrew Luck's return to the field got off to a shaky start, as the Colts began the 2018 season 1–5.
-However, they would surge back to win nine of their last ten games to secure a 10–6 record and a playoff berth.
-They would win a Wild-Card game against their division rival Houston Texans before falling to the Kansas City Chiefs in the Divisional Round.
+However, they surged back to win nine of their last ten games to secure a 10–6 record and a playoff berth.
+They won a wild card game against their division rival Houston Texans before falling to the Kansas City Chiefs in the divisional round.
 Luck, benefiting from the Colts' best offensive line of his career, was named the 2018 Comeback Player of the Year.

 Colts General Manager Chris Ballard achieved a historic feat in 2018 when two players he had drafted that year, guard Quenton Nelson and linebacker Shaquille Leonard were both named First-Team All-Pro.
 This was the first time two rookies from the same team received that honor since Hall-of-Famers Dick Butkus and Gale Sayers achieved the feat in 1965.

 On August 24, 2019, Luck informed the Colts that he would be retiring from the NFL after not attending training camp.
 He cited an unfulfilling cycle of injury and rehab as his primary reason for leaving football.

 On November 17, 2019, the Colts defeated the Jacksonville Jaguars for the team's 300th win in the Indianapolis era, with a record of 300–267.
 Despite a promising 5–2 start and strong seasons from Leonard, Nelson, and newly acquired defensive end Justin Houston, the Colts struggled in the second half of the 2019 season with new starting quarterback Jacoby Brissett at the helm and finished the year with a 7–9 record.

 On March 17, 2020, the Colts signed longtime Los Angeles Chargers quarterback and eight-time Pro Bowler Philip Rivers to a one-year deal worth $25 million.
-Rivers led the Colts to an 11–5 record and a playoff berth, where they then lost to the Buffalo Bills in the NFL's first expanded playoffs.
+Rivers led the Colts to an 11–5 record and a playoff berth, where they then lost to the Buffalo Bills in the Wild Card Round of the NFL's first expanded playoffs.